Slowing down and being more mindful have created a renewed sense of joy and purpose in my life. Maybe you can relate?

 Breathe, take it in, soak it up…

 When I’m ready, I’ll be sharing more about my health issues.
+(Update: Read more in my One Year Later Health Update post.)
 Let’s just say I’ve had to make several adjustments to my daily routine.
 For now, and until we’ve determined the best path to recovery, I’m focusing on healing not only my body, but mind and spirit as well.
 They’re all key for optimal health.

 Of course, my blog is a personal expression of my passions, so I’ll still be sharing projects, recipes and ideas along the way.